ticketmaster/vertical-pod-autoscaler-config/base/README.md

   app: vertical-pod-autoscaler
 ```

-Add this label to every resource and use it in any `selector`s.
+Add this label to every resource and use it in any `selector`.

 ```yaml
 imageTags: